inspectionpress/inspection.press/README.md

 - PWA date-range metadata endpoint
 - API sync endpoint for finding payloads
 - Dexie dependency for browser-side storage
-- Mobile report writer endpoints for sections, components, findings, edits, saves, and additions
+- Mobile report writer endpoints for sections, components, findings, edits, saves, and new content
 - Mobile-friendly specialty editor direction

 The offline/PWA surface is an active development area.
 Treat it as a direction and infrastructure layer unless your fork has tested the exact offline behavior you intend to rely on.